Most people I talk to look at the biceps as one single muscle rather than a muscle group.

 Our Top Short Head Biceps Exercises

-These are the bicep exercises we get clients to work on to target the short head muscle.
+These are the biceps exercises we get clients to work on to target the short head muscle.

 1. Wide-Grip Barbell Curls